Requirements Analysis Techniques with Example

 • What data elements are required for these activities?

-The biggest benefit of using BPMN is that it is easier to share, and most modeling tools support BPMN.
+The biggest benefit of BPMN is that diagrams are easy to share, and most modelling tools support the notation.

 Business Process Modeling Notation